letientai299/rover/fe/docs/readme.md

 Tree:

-- Should we stop at the hierarchy looks and leave the interaction for higher level.
+- Should we stop at the hierarchy looks and leave the interaction for higher level?
 There are many things to customize:
   - Hover: part of row or full row?
   - Click outside of row content: select that row, or parent row?
   - Toggle open with single or double click?